fabianfabian/blobize.sh/README.md

 What is blobize.sh?
 -------------------

-blobize.sh is a shell script uploads the entire contents of a folder to Azure Blob Storage.
+blobize.sh is a shell script that uploads the entire contents of a folder to Azure Blob Storage.